infinitydaemon/OpSec-Kernel/README.md

 sudo nano /boot/config.txt
 ```

 In the first line, put kernel=NAME.
 Where NAME is the name of the kernel you specified from CONFIG_LOCALVERSION.
+The easiest way to find out the full name of kernel is by doing a "ls -l" under /boot directory.

 In order to build the documentation, use ``make htmldocs`` or
 ``make pdfdocs``.
 The formatted documentation can also be read online at: